Public library: Early history

 Another early library that allowed access to the public was Kalendars or Kalendaries, a brotherhood of clergy and laity who were attached to the Church of All-Halloween or All Saints in Bristol, England.
 Records show that in 1464, provision was made for a library to be erected in the house of the Kalendars.
 A reference is made to a deed of that date by which it was "appointed that all who wish to enter for the sake of instruction shall have 'free access and recess' at certain times."

 In 1598, Francis Trigge established a library in a room above St. Wulfram's Church in Grantham, Lincolnshire and decreed that it should be open to the clergy and residents of the surrounding neighborhood.
 Some scholars consider this library an "ancestor" to public libraries since its patrons did not need to belong to an existing organization like a church or college to use it.
-However, all the books in the library were chained to stalls and unavailable to borrow, hence its name: the Francis Trigge Chained Library.
+However, all the books in the library were chained to stalls, hence its name: the Francis Trigge Chained Library.